5 Benefits Of Bone Broth For Dogs

 - Add in 1 gallon of water and bring it to a boil.

 - Reduce to a simmering heat and cook for 12-24 hours (12 hours if you’re using the stove and 24 hours in the slow cooker on low heat for simmering).
 The longer it cooks, the more nutritious it becomes.

 - Let the broth cool for about 2-3 hours.
 Strain it into a large container and discard the solids.

 - Serve a bowl of that broth for your pooch (and yourself) to lap up the wholesome goodness.

 You can mix a variety of animal bones to make your broth more nutritious.

-Adding apple cider vinegar is important because it helps to extract all the valuable nutrients out of the bones into the water, which is essentially what your dogs will be consuming.
+Adding apple cider vinegar is useful because it helps to extract all the valuable nutrients out of the bones into the water, which is essentially what your dog will be consuming.

-To enhance the flavor, you can also add some vegetables, herbs or spices into your broth.
-Popular additions include garlic, onion, celery, parsley and thyme.
+To enhance the flavor, you can also add some vegetables into your broth.

-With that said, we hope this bone broth recipe becomes a great addition to your dog’s diet.
+We hope this bone broth recipe becomes a wonderful addition to your dog’s diet.
 Although bone broth does test your patience during preparation, we believe the wait is worth your while.
-The moment you open that pot and all that fragrant aroma is in the air, your dogs will definitely pick up that heavenly scent and be running over to you for a lickety-split taste.
+The moment you open that pot and all that fragrant aroma is in the air, your best buddy will definitely pick up that heavenly scent and be running over to you for a lickety-split taste.